-86. Landscaping.
+85. Landscaping.
 The improvement of a lot, parcel, or tract of land with grass and shrubs and/or trees.
 Landscaping may include pedestrian walks, flower beds, and ornamental objects such as fountains, statuary, and other similar natural and artificial objects designed and arranged to produce an aesthetically pleasing effect.

-87. Laundry (Self-Service or coin).
-An establishment equipped with individual coin-operated washing, drying, or dry cleaning machines.
+86. Laundry (Self-Service or coin).
+An establishment equipped with individual coin-operated washing, drying, or dry-cleaning machines.

-88. Laundry.
-An establishment where commercial laundry and dry cleaning work is undertaken.
+87. Laundry.
+An establishment where commercial laundry and dry-cleaning work is undertaken.

-89. Lodging House.
-A residential building or place where lodging is provided (or which is equipped regularly to provide lodging) by pre-arrangement for definite periods, for compensation, for three (3) or more persons in contra-distinction to hotels open to transients.

-90. Lot.
+88. Lot.
 A parcel of land shown as a unit on a recorded subdivision plat.